Can CNNs Be More Robust Than Transformers?: Component Diagnosis

 \subsection{Large Kernel Size}

-One of the most critical properties of self-attention operation that distinguish it from the classic convolution operation, is that it operates on the whole input image or feature map and thus has a global receptive field.
-Even before the rise of Vision Transformer, the importance of capturing long-range dependency has been demonstrated for CNNs as well.
-One typical example is the Non-local Neural Network which has been show to be highly effective for both static and sequential image recognition even when equippped with only one non-local block~\cite{nonlocal}.
-Still, the most popular design is to stack many 3$\times$3 convolution layers to gradually increase the network receptive field as it goes deeper.
+One critical property that distinguishes the self-attention operation from the classic convolution operation is its ability to operate on the entire input image or feature map, resulting in a global receptive field.
+The importance of capturing long-range dependencies has been demonstrated for CNNs even before the advent of Vision Transformer.
+A notable example is Non-local Neural Network, which has been shown to be highly effective for both static and sequential image recognition, even when equipped with only one non-local block \citep{nonlocal}.
+However, the most commonly used approach in CNN is still to stack multiple 3$\times$3 convolution layers to gradually increase the receptive field of the network as it goes deeper.

-In this section, we try to mimic the behaviour of the self-attention block, by increasing the kernel size of the depth-wise convolution layer.
-We experiment with various kernel sizes: 5, 7, 9, 11, and 13.
-The results on different robustness benchmarks are shown as in Fig. \ref{fig: Kernel Size Ablation}.

-From Fig. \ref{fig: Kernel Size Ablation}, we observe that larger kernel sizes generally come with both better clean accuracy and stronger robustness.
-We can also see that the performance gain gradually saturates when the kernel size becomes too large.
+In this section, we aim to mimic the behavior of the self-attention block, by increasing the kernel size of the depth-wise convolution layer.
+We experiment with various kernel sizes, including 5, 7, 9, 11, and 13, and evaluate their performance on different robustness benchmarks, are shown in Fig.~\ref{fig: Kernel Size Ablation}.
+Our findings suggest that larger kernel sizes generally lead to better clean accuracy and stronger robustness.
+Nevertheless, we also observe that the performance gain gradually saturates when the kernel size becomes too large.